DzifaHodey/DzifaHodey/README.md

 </h3>

 <h2 align="center">
-I am a Backend Web Developer and an IoT Enthusiast.
+I am a Backend Engineer and an IoT Enthusiast.
 </h2>

 I enjoy using technology to solve problems.
 Excited about creating software that exceeds client expectations.